chetanschool/spot/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment --> Spotify playlist
+- Component Design #1: Spotify playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment --> The purpose of this componenet would be to do stuff a spotify playlist can do.
+    - The porpose of this componenet would be to do stuff a spotify playlist can do.
 It would have a ordered collection of songs and be changed by adding removing and changing song orders.
-The kernel methods would provide the smallest changes to change tracks while secondary methods could give more in depth changes to tracks.
+The kernel methods would provide the smallest chang es to change tracks while secondary methods could give more in depth changes to tracks.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment --> addsong(song s) ; add a song to playlist removesong(int a) ; removes song from playlist index a int getsize() ; returns size of playlist
+    - addSong(Song s): adds a song to the playlist
+    - removeSong(int a) - removes song from playlist
+    - getSize() - returns the size of playlist
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
-    void shuffle() ; shuffles the playlist
+    - void shuffle() - shuffles the playlist
-    void clear() ; removes all songs in playlist boolean contains(song s) ; checks if song s is in playlist
+    - void clear() - removes all songs in the playlist
+    - boolean contains(Song s) - checks if song s is in the playlist
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> yes because users can add and remove songs and change their order
+      - yes because users can add and remove songs and change their order

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> i don't know
+      - i don't know
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->i don't know
+      - i don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->yeah i can implement shuffle using add and remove. clear with just remove and contains im not sure yet
+      - yes, i can implement shuffle using add and remove, clear with just remove and contains im not sure yet

-- Component Design #2: <!-- TODO: give component a name then delete this comment --> shopping cart
+- Component Design #2: shopping cart
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment --> it'll become an online shopping cart so you can add and remove items.
+    - it will become an online shopping cart so you can add and remove items from the cart.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment --> void additem(item i) ; adds item to cart item removeitem(int a) ; removes item at index a int getsize() ; returns total number of items in cart
+    - void addItem(item i) - adds items
+    - item removeItem(int a) - removes item at index a
+    - int getSize() - returns size of the cart
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
-    void clear() ; removes all items in cart boolean contains(item i) ; checks if item i is in cart double getPrice(item i) ; gets the price of item i
+    - boolean contains(item i) - T/F if item is in the cart
+    - double getPrice(item i) - returns the price of the item i

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> yes because items have to be removed and added
+      - yes because items would have to be removed and added
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> im not sure
+      - im not sure
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> yeah i would probably add a max size to cart
+      - yes i would probably add a max size to the shopping cart
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment --> im not sure
+      - im not sure yet

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->todo list
+- Component Design #3: todo list
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment --> this can model tasks that someone has to do like add taks remove taks check if tasks are done etc.
+    - this can model taks that someone has to do and add them to a list.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
-    void addtask(task t) ; adds a task task removetask(int i) ; removes a task at index i int getsize() ; gets total number of tasks
+    - void addTask(task t) - adds a task
+    - Task removeTask(int i) - removes task at index i
+    - int getSize() - returns size of todo list
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
-    void clear() ; removes all tasks
-    void priortize(int i, int p) ; moves a task infront of queue if its more important void sort() ; sorts the task by priority
+    - priortize(int i , int p) - removes a task infront of a queue if its more important and p is the priority
+    - void sort() - sorts the task by priority
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> yesbecause each task would have to be added and removed
+      - yes because each task would have to be added and removed
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> im not sure
+      - im not sure
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment --> im not sure
+      - <im not sure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment --> im not sure
+      - im not sure

 ## Post-Assignment